michaelmassoni/obsidian-soc-toolkit/README.md

 1. Get a VirusTotal API key from [VirusTotal](https://www.virustotal.com/gui/join-us)
 2. Get an AbuseIPDB API key from [AbuseIPDB](https://www.abuseipdb.com/account/api)
 3. Open Obsidian settings
-4. Go to Community Plugins > IP Reputation Checker
+4. Go to Community Plugins > SOC Toolkit
 5. Enter your API keys
 6. (Optional) Adjust the cache duration (default: 24 hours)
+7. (Recommended) Set your desired keybindings in Obsidian Hotkeys page

 ## Usage

+### IP Reputation Analysis

 1. Open a note containing IP addresses
+2. Use one of the following methods to check IP reputation:
+   - Press your defined hotkey for "Check IP Reputation in Current Note"
+   - Highlight IPs you wish to check, and then press your defined hotkey for "Check IP Reputation in Highlighted Area""
+   - Highlight IPs you wish to check, and then open right-click menu and select "Check IP Reputation"
-2. Open the command palette (Ctrl/Cmd + P)
-3. Search for "Check IP Reputation in Current Note"
+   - Open the command palette (Ctrl/Cmd + P) and search for "Check IP Reputation in Current Note"
-4. The plugin will scan the note and add reputation data below each IP address
+3. The plugin will add reputation data below each IP address.
+You can configure the output in the plugin settings.

 ## Example